-By Dr. John Dyben, DHSc, MCAP, CMHP – Clinical Fellow
+By Dr. John Dyben, DHSc, MCAP, CMHP – Chief Clinical Officer

 The flipside to this coin is that emotional pain and difficulties may also be magnified during these times.
 We miss lost loved ones a little bit more.
 We remember and wish for simpler times.
 We feel the weight of difficult circumstances a little bit heavier.